dozzie89/instructor-matching/README.txt

     Course_Begin Time   | e.g. '1:00 PM'
     Course_End Time     | e.g. '2:00 PM'

+The second file is a faculty nonavailability file.
+It contains a list of all "nonavailabilities," or times during the week instructors are unavailable outside of class.
 Faculty Nonavailability File (extra availability info about faculty):
     Column Name         | Requirements
     --------------------|---------------------